What is Time and Effort Certification and why do I have to sign?

 Can I spend funds prior to receiving the grant award notification?

-Post-Award services do not advise spending funds until the formal grant award notification has been signed and received.
-That is our contract guaranteeing payment.
+The Financial Services Post-Award office does do not advise spending funds until the formal grant award notification has been signed and received.
+That is our contract guaranteeing payment for all cost incurred for the grant.

 What is the difference between release time and replacement time?

-Release time is the PI’s release from teaching responsibilities that is funded through the grant.
-Replacement time is funding for the PI’s teaching replacement for the applicable time.
+Release time is the PI's release from teaching responsibilities funded through the grant.
+Replacement time is funding for the PI's teaching replacement for the applicable time.

 How do I make purchases for my grant?

-For supplies & equipment purchases less than $5,000 please complete and print a quick order and submit an original invoice or have the invoice directly emailed to email@example.com.
+For supplies and equipment purchases less than $5,000, use best judgement to purchase the items, complete and print a quick order and submit the original invoice to Financial Services.
 Invoice copies or attachments forwarded to firstname.lastname@example.org are not acceptable.
 If you are making a purchase over $5,000 please contact Procurement.

-To pay a speaker or individual a PIR form which can be found through the Financial Services website will need to be completed.
+To pay a speaker or individual, a PIR form (found through the Financial Services website) will need to be completed.
 If the person has never been paid from UW-Whitewater a W-9 form will also be needed.
-Also, if the payment amount is over $600 an ASSA from Carrie Lencho will need to be received by Financial Services before payment will be made.
+Also, if the payment amount is over $600 an Academic Support Services Agreement form (ASSA form) from Carrie Lencho, Continuing Education Outreach Program Manager, will need to be received by Financial Services before payment can be made.

-How do I hire employees to be paid from the grant?Human Resources will be happy to work with you at completing the proper hire paperwork.
+How do I hire employees to be paid from the grant?Human Resources will be happy to work with you to comple the proper hire paperwork.

 - Accounting Systems